college-africa/ckeditor5-math-editor/README.md

 ### button_views.coffee

 This contains the rendering logic for a single button.
-When it's clicked, we fire an event on the event pipeline, `EquationEditor.Events` which we will listen for from `EquationEditor.EquationEditorView`.
+When it's clicked, we fire an event on the event pipeline, `MathEditor.Events` which we will listen for from `MathEditor.MathEditorView`.

 ### button_group_view.coffee

 Handles rendering the group name and the contained button views.
-Also makes itself collapsible using `EquationEditor.CollapsibleView`
+Also makes itself collapsible using `MathEditor.CollapsibleView`

 ### collapsible_view.coffee